awsdocs/aws-codedeploy-user-guide/doc_source/deployment-configurations-create.md

 You can use the AWS CLI, the AWS CodeDeploy APIs, or an AWS CloudFormation template to create custom deployment configurations\.

 **Note**
-In the AWS CodeDeploy console, you can use the for an in\-place deployment to create a custom deployment configuration\.
+You cannot create a custom deployment configuration for an Amazon ECS compute platform deployment\.

 For information about using an AWS CloudFormation template to create a deployment configuration, see [AWS CloudFormation Templates for AWS CodeDeploy Reference](reference-cloudformation-templates.md)\.